 - materially contributing to, or increasing the extent of, insolvency by gambling or rash and hazardous speculation (s 271);

-- incurring, within two years before the date of bankruptcy, a Money that is owed by one person or business to another. without any reasonable expectation of repayment (s 265(8));
+- incurring, within two years before the date of bankruptcy, a debt without any reasonable expectation of repayment (s 265(8));

 - obtaining credit or property by fraud after bankruptcy;